German Catholics chafe against Vatican's same-sex marriage ruling | Education

 Germany's bishops struggled to hide their exasperation, saying the German church was reflecting on "the living situation" of people in "successful relationships".
 In Cologne, Germany's largest archdiocese, the numbers registering to leave the church for tax purposes picked up noticeably after the ruling.

-CLERICS' PETITION Bilgri, who ran the brewery at a Munich monastery and was then prior, or deputy head, of the 900-year-old Andechs Abbey on Bavaria's "Holy Mountain", says he never quite fitted in.
+CLERICS' PETITION Bilgri, who ran the brewery at a Munich monastery and was then prior, or deputy's head, of the 900-year-old Andechs Abbey on Bavaria's "Holy Mountain", says he never quite fitted in.

 He is not alone: hundreds of clerics signed a petition saying they would still bless same-sex unions, in defiance of the Vatican.
 "If people love each other they deserve a blessing," says one priest.